gak25/palmos/README.md

   _On Heroku, the application’s environment variables are managed from the heroku CLI:_
   `$ heroku config:set SECRET_TOKEN=...` or from the [web dashboard]("https://dashboard.heroku.com/apps/my-app/settings")

+## To push to heroku:

+* commit all changes to master and run `$ git push heroku master`
+* if database migrations were made in commit, run `$ heroku run rake db:migrate`

 ## To run puma server independently (not needed if running `foreman start`:

 * run `$ bundle exec rails s`